-Gear Diary The Waterfield Indy iPad Bag Review photo
+The WaterField Indy iPad Bag Review

 Measuring 10.3″ wide x 12″ tall x 1″ deep, the Indy weighs 17 ounces empty.
-It is composed of tumbled and distressed leather which comes complete with scratches, imperfections and other miscellaneous markings; this means that from the beginning you can fearlessly use the Indy without dreading the day when you’ll inevitably notice the first scratch, ding or water spot.
+It is composed of tumbled and distressed leather, which comes complete with scratches, imperfections, and other miscellaneous markings; this means that from the beginning, you can fearlessly use the Indy without dreading the day when you’ll inevitably notice the first scratch, ding or water spot.
 This is a bag that begs to be taken everywhere, and it is slim enough and simple enough that it can be carried by either a man or a woman.

 The only decoration anywhere is a flash of color trim binding the diagonal slash pocket’s edge on the bag’s front.
 This trim is available in black, copper, flame, green, pearl or pine, so it’s your decision whether the trim will stand out just a bit or subtly blend in.

-Gear Diary The Waterfield Indy iPad Bag Review photo
+The WaterField Indy iPad Bag Review

 This bag is meticulously sewn, and I have no doubt that, like all of my other Waterfield items, it will last for many years.

-Gear Diary The Waterfield Indy iPad Bag Review photo
+The WaterField Indy iPad Bag Review

 The only branding on the Indy is the Waterfield logo on the inside of the front slash pocket; no one will see it unless they are searching for it.
 This same front pocket is completely lined in no-scratch Ultrasuede, and it would be a safe place to keep a pair of sunglasses.

-Gear Diary The Waterfield Indy iPad Bag Review photo
+The WaterField Indy iPad Bag Review

-If you don’t know to look for it, then you might miss the hidden Ultrasude pocket just inside the front pocket.
+If you don’t know to look for it, then you might miss the hidden Ultrasuede pocket just inside the front pocket.
 This pocket will hold the iPhone in a slim case, a naked Nokia Lumia 900, or any other similarly sized phone.

-Gear Diary The Waterfield Indy iPad Bag Review photo
+The WaterField Indy iPad Bag Review

-The Indy’s gold nylon lined interior has a compartment that is large enough to hold the iPad (and whatever case you keep it in) with room to spare.
+The Indy’s gold nylon-lined interior has a compartment that is large enough to hold the iPad (and whatever case you keep it in) with room to spare.
 This compartment is also perfectly sized for other 11″ tablets and small netbooks; I tried it with the ASUS Eee PC 1008P, and it fit with room to spare.

-Two open pockets line the forward facing wall; at approximately 7″ tall x 5″ wide each, they can hold cables or other miscellaneous items that you want to bring along.
+Two open pockets line the forward-facing wall; at approximately 7″ tall x 5″ wide each, they can hold cables or other miscellaneous items that you want to bring along.

-Gear Diary The Waterfield Indy iPad Bag Review photo
+The WaterField Indy iPad Bag Review

 A 5″ long nylon ribbon holds a metal key clip on the inside of the main compartment; no more fumbling around in the bottom of the bag as you dig for keys.

-Gear Diary The Waterfield Indy iPad Bag Review photo
+The WaterField Indy iPad Bag Review

 There are two YKK zippers on the Indy; the first closes the main compartment.

-Gear Diary The Waterfield Indy iPad Bag Review photo
+The WaterField Indy iPad Bag Review

 The second zipper secures a 10″ deep gold nylon lined pocket on the back of the bag …

-Gear Diary The Waterfield Indy iPad Bag Review photo
+The WaterField Indy iPad Bag Review

 … which would be perfect for holding plane tickets, passports, a slim wallet, and anything else that you want to keep handy and secure.

-Gear Diary The Waterfield Indy iPad Bag Review photo
+The WaterField Indy iPad Bag Review

 The Indy is comfortable to wear on the shoulder or cross-body; its 1.5″ wide webbed nylon strap’s metal hardware can be adjusted to fit male or female wearers of all sizes.